Never miss an update!

 The Act states broadly the provincial multiculturalism policy and provides the Minister power to carry out the purposes of the Act.
 The Multicultural Council of Saskatchewan (MCoS) was founded on November 22, 1975 and has been instrumental in the development and promotion of these multicultural values, including the Saskatchewan motto From Many Peoples Strength.
 Saskatchewan Multicultural Week is celebrated each November the week that includes November 22nd.

 Over the years, we have executed provincial campaigns all through November that celebrate Saskatchewan Multicultural Week.
-We have asked Saskatchewan to share their multicultural superheroes, we highlighted that multiculturalism fosters strength in diversity.
+We have asked Saskatchewan to share their multicultural superheroes, we highlighted that multiculturalism fosters strength in diversity, and asked our community what they feel makes Saskatchewan strong.
 In 2014, we celebrated the 40th anniversary of the Saskatchewan Multicultural Act with a focus on the past, present and future of multiculturalism in Saskatchewan.
 For the 2013 Saskatchewan Multicultural Week, we outlined some ways multiculturalism has enriched the cultural, economic, social, and political life of Saskatchewan, as these are the areas of focus in our mission statement.

 MCoS has been instrumental in the development and promotion of multicultural values (Respect for diversity, Recognition and rejection of racism, Intercultural Connections, and Integration) as well as the provincial motto: From Many Peoples Strength, or MULTIS E GENTIBUS VIRES.